What is Yoga?

 Am I flexible enough to do Yoga?

 Yes.
 Every body is flexible enough to do Yoga, because each pose is personal.
 You are not adapting your body to Yoga – You are adapting Yoga to your body.
 Go to the place where your body takes you.
 Along the Yoga journey your body may gradually take you further, but as long as you are feeling sensation (not pain), you are getting the benefits from each pose.
-Pretzel poses are not a requirement for advancing in Yoga, as you can advance your practice simply by staying each pose for a longer time
+Pretzel poses are not a requirement for advancing in Yoga, as you can advance your practice simply by staying in each pose for a longer time.

 Is Yoga good for weight loss?